Watcha-ma-call-it/DLT-TM/README.md

 <br/>

+## Prerequisites

+Add `fabric` and `fabric-ca` binaries to the path in order for the scripts and CLI interactions to behave correctly.

+Download the latest releases for [`fabric`](https://github.com/hyperledger/fabric/releases) and [`fabric-ca`](https://github.com/hyperledger/fabric-ca/releases)

+Unzip and and add the *`bin`* folders of each to the `PATH` of your machine.
+Please refer to specifics of your local machine for adding binaries to the `PATH`

+<br/>

 ## Running the Network

-<br/>

-It is expected to run using a Unix based environment (WSL is recommened for Windows).
+It is expected to run using a Unix based environment (WSL is recommended for Windows).
 Before running the network ensure that you have install the below prerequisites outlined [here](https://hyperledger-fabric.readthedocs.io/en/latest/prereqs.html "Hyperledger PreReqs").

 -  Git
 -  cURL